 A large rectangular shawl inspired by North African embroideries, the colors of camels, the hand-dyed gradients of Erica Heftmann's ColorShift Yarn and memories of a trip to the Atlas mountains.

-The shawl was knit on 3.25mm/US3 needles with ColorShift Yarn (currently unavailable - see help page):
+The shawl was knit on 3.25mm/US3 needles with ColorShift Yarn (discontinued - see help page):

 MC: Chestnut Gradation (6 x 160yds/146m) and five of the six skeins of Chestnut to Charcoal Gradation (5 x160yds/146m)

 CCs: Botanical Green Gradient (6 x 40yds/37m), Zinnia Color Bridge (8 x 30yds/28m), Tea Rose Gradation (6 x 30yds/28m)

 Blue to Gray Color Bridge (6 x 30yds/28m)

 If you are using different yarn, allow the following quantities:

 MC: 1760yds/1610m, CC1: 80yds/75m, CC2: 220yds/200m, CC3: 140yds/130m, CC4: 160yds/145m, CC5: 120yds/110m

 CC intarsia motifs: 42 x 32in/80cm lengths in a variety of shades

 Thank you to Gail Sheppard for knitting the sample shawl!